echeran/smile-of-murugan/webbook/chapter11.md

 the two lovers is finished and needs no continuation whatsoever.
-The third book is a non-functional appendix, an independent panegyric in the old bardic tradition, which has nothing to do with the story of Kōvalaṉ and Kanṇaki.2
+The third book is a non-functional appendix, an independent panegyric in the old bardic tradition, which has nothing to do with the story of Kōvalaṉ and Kanṇaki.[^third-book-as-appendix]
-It is true that, from the point of the story itself, the first two books form a perfectly closed cycle (at least if we apply the Western 1 A *Comprehensive History* of *India* Vol. 2 (1957).

-2 This argument, which sounds so strikingly non-Indian, originated interestingly enough with a Tamil scholar, P. T. Srinivasa Iyengar (1929), and was later elaborated by another-Marxist-oriented-Tamil scholar, Cami Citamparaṉār, in books written in Tamil.
+[^third-book-as-appendix]: This argument, which sounds so strikingly non-Indian, originated interestingly enough with a Tamil scholar, P. T. Srinivasa Iyengar (1929), and was later elaborated by another-Marxist-oriented-Tamil scholar, Cami Citamparaṉār, in books written in Tamil.

-aestetic criteria); but, from the point of the subject-matter and thought-content of the poem, and in full agreement with the Indian tradition and the Indian aestetic theories, it is only just that the
+It is true that, from the point of the story itself, the first two books form a perfectly closed cycle (at least if we apply the Western aestetic criteria); but, from the point of the subject-matter and thought-content of the poem, and in full agreement with the Indian tradition and the Indian aestetic theories, it is only just that the